awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 12. }
 ```

 The trust policy doesn't actually grant permissions\.
 The administrator of the account must delegate the permission to assume the role to individual users by attaching a policy with the appropriate permissions\.
-The following example allows the attached IAM user to assume only the `marketingadmin` role\.
+The following example shows a policy that you can attach to an IAM user that allows the user to assume only the `marketingadminrole` role\.
+For more information about granting a user access to assume a role, see [Granting a User Permission to Switch Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_permissions-to-switch.html) in the *IAM User Guide*\.

 ```
 {